 Sounds great right?
 Sign up and just start receiving checks!
 However, with this program, not all is at it seems…

-Here are 3 dirty untruths these guys won’t tell you:
+Here are 3 dirty untruths these guys won’t tell you (but should!):

 1. Insurance Return Checks Don’t Actually Exist

 They say insurance companies are returning millions of dollars to ordinary Americans every year.
 All you have to do is sign up to Robert Baillieul’s ‘plan’ to start collecting your checks.

 If you think this all sounds too good to be true then you’re absolutely right.

 Lombardi Publishing’s team of expert copywriters are professionals at what they do and they know exactly which strings to pull and what buttons to press.